vtexdocs/help-center-content/docs/known-issues/en/nominal-discount-is-not-being-distributed-among-all-items-in-the-cart.md

 ---
-title: Nominal discount is not being distributed among all items in the cart
+title: 'Nominal discount is not being distributed among all items in the cart'
 id: gt1qMqN71YkaHuZgk9Ibs
 status: PUBLISHED
 createdAt: 2023-01-25T17:33:59.274Z